 The Company has valued closing stock at NRV of Rs.
-3304.13 considering the current market price of around Rs.
-3370.00 per quintal.
+3517.24 considering the current market price of around Rs.
+3520.00 per quintal.
 The same is still lower than the Market price.
-Since the market price is much higher than NRV, it has been thought expedient to value Closing Stock at NRV.

 COST AUDITORS

 As per the requirement of the Central Government and pursuant to Section 148 of the Companies Act, 2013 read with the Companies (Cost Records and Audit) Rules, 2014 as amended from time to time, your Company's cost records are subject to Cost Audit.